 Some people say that you need one in to be a professional bartender, whereas other’s claim that they’re a waste of time.
 Or worse, that bartending certifications are a complete scam.

 Part of what makes it confusing is that bartending licenses often comes under the guise of different names.
 Alcohol awareness programs, responsible service of alcohol programs, liquor service licenses, alcohol service licenses, RSA, and TIPS, are all different labels for what is most often called a bartending license.

-But the main reason why there’s so much confusion is because a bartending license is often mistaken for a bartending certificate that bartending schools award their students upon graduation.
-And to make matters worse, these bartending schools often require their students to pass a bartending license program to graduate in the first place!
+But the main reason why there’s so much confusion is because they’re often mistaken for a bartending certificate that bartending schools award their students upon graduation.
+And to make matters worse, some of these bartending schools require their students to get their bartending license as a part their program so they can graduate in the first place!

 So yes, the whole subject has become incredibly confusing.
 Hopefully, this article will help shed some light.

 What is a Bartending License?